nicolaei/master/docs/thesis/source/03_method.md

  *  *Smooth scan group size*: The number of channels to scan per period

  *  *Scanning Trigger*: When should the scans start?

-### Min and max channel time

-Minimum and maximum channel time is mentioned in a lot of literature regarding Wi-Fi.
-This parameter can change weather or not we spend too much time on a channel or if we don't spend enough time.

-[@SelectingScanningParameters] suggests to have a set of minimum and maximum channel times for each available channel.
-This way we can optimize the time spent on each channel depending on weather or not there have previously been seen access points, or if the access points on a channel typically spend longer time to reply.

 ### Minimum number of scans